ajaygunalan/kondo/README.md

-#Check on which port uart is activated by
+# Check on which port uart is activated b:

 	ls -l /dev | grep serial

 serial0 is TX and RX

-#Give Permission by
+#Give Permission to the above port:

 	sudo chmod 777  /dev/ttyS0